-We are very pleased to announce that Gregory Peters started his position as a Scientific Leader at the Swedish Life Cycle Center on September 1, 2021.
+We are very pleased to announce that Gregory Peters started his position as a Scientific director at the Swedish Life Cycle Center on September 1, 2021.
 Gregory, who is a professor in Environmental Systems Analysis at the Technology Management and Economics at Chalmers, will contribute to strengthening the scientific side of the center and, in close dialogue with the center’s director Sara Palander, is responsible for ensuring that the Swedish Life Cycle Center conducts excellent research that contributes to the life cycle field.
-The scientific leader is affiliated to the Swedish Life Cycle Center at 10% full time and the position is for 2 years.
+The scientific director is affiliated to the Swedish Life Cycle Center at 10% full time and the position is for 2 years.

-Hi Gregory and a warm welcome as a scientific leader at the Swedish Life Cycle Center!
+Hi Gregory and a warm welcome as a scientific director at the Swedish Life Cycle Center!
 You are not a new face to us here at the center, but can you tell our readers a little about the role you had with us before?

 – I remember being very impressed by the Swedish Life Cycle Center´s running of LCM2013 here in Gothenburg, which was my first LCM-series conference and perhaps my first Swedish Life Cycle Center meeting.
 Since then, I have participated in a number of meetings and collaborations at the center.
 In 2017 I was asked to review the value of the center to Chalmers, which was a good opportunity to learn more about what the center does and its prospects.
 My report supported the idea that Chalmers´ should take on Swedish Life Cycle Center, so I am happy that the translocation has been a success.
 I’ve made a modest contribution to the Swedish Life Cycle Center regularly over the years, but the connection seems to be growing and this new role is an opportunity to contribute a lot more.

 What made you interested in applying for the position?